-Middle School
+Elementary School and Middle School

-Promotion to the next grade (or level) is based on the following criteria:
+Promotion to the next grade (or level) is the building administrator's final decision and is based on the following criteria

-- 1. current level of achievement

-- 2. potential for success at the next level

-- 3. emotional, physical, and/or social maturity
+- 1. current level of achievement and any state or federal guidelines - 2. potential for success at the next level - 3. emotional, physical, and/or social maturity